-“Your statement of purpose is where you tell your story about who you are and why you deserve to be a part of the Northeastern community.
-A strong statement of purpose gives the admissions committee the chance to get to know you and understand how you’ll add value to the classroom.
+“Your statement of purpose is where you tell your story about who you are and why you deserve to be a part of the [university’s] community.
+It gives the admissions committee the chance to get to know you and understand how you’ll add value to the classroom,” he says.

-Throughout the application process, you’re afforded few opportunities to directly address the committee.
-Here is where you’re truly speaking to them.
+“Throughout the application process, you’re afforded few opportunities to directly address the committee.
+Here is your chance to truly speak directly to them.
 Each student arrives at this process with a unique story, which includes prior jobs, volunteer experience, or undergraduate studies.
-Think about what makes you you and start outlining.
+Think about what makes you you and start outlining.”

 - Why do I want this degree?